Troy, New York: 1700: Dutch and British settlement

-The 1800s: Canals, shipping, early industrialization
+1800s: Canals, shipping, early industrialization

 The name Troy, after the legendary Greek city of Troy made famous in Homer's Iliad, was adopted in 1789, before which the tiny community had been known as Ashley's Ferry.
 The area was formed into the Town of Troy in 1791 from part of the Manor of Rensselaerswyck.
 The township included today's towns of Brunswick and Grafton.
 Troy became a village in 1801 then was chartered as a city in 1816.
 In the post–Revolutionary War years, as Central New York was first settled, a strong trend to classical names existed, and Troy's naming fits the same pattern as the New York cities of Syracuse, Rome, Utica, Ithaca, and the towns of Sempronius and Manlius, and dozens of other similarly named towns to the west of Troy.
 Troy's Latin motto is Ilium fuit, Troja est, which means "Ilium was, Troy is".
 (Note: Ilium fuit is the well-known expression from the Aeneid, where it is the beginning of Parthus' reply to Aeneas.
 Aeneid, Bk.
 II., 325.
 30 153, and which had come to mean a complete and final end.
 The second half, Troja est, is a defiant declaratory statement that nevertheless, Troy still lives.)